tigerfarm/arduino/Altair101/asm/programs/README.md

                         RUN switch : used to continue the process.
                         Basically, the process stops.
 Sense switches are set.
-                        Flip the RUN switch (similar return key) to continue.
+                        Flip the RUN switch (similar return key) to continue. opAdiSui.asm            ADI : Add immediate number to register A. Tested with decimal and EQU values.
+                        SUI : Subtract immediate number from register A.
+                        Subroutines: NewTest, PrintDigit, PrintStr, PrintStrln, and Error

 pPrintDigit.asm         CALL procedure to print a digit that is in register A. pPlaySoundEffects.asm   Play sound effects: on(regA=1) or off(regA=0).
 OUT 69